RajeshKalidandi/EsportsManager/README.md

 - [x] Implement error handling for API requests
 - [x] Test full-stack functionality for team management

+### Step 16: Tournament Organization Module
+- [x] Design and implement tournament list view
+- [x] Implement tournament details page
+- [x] Create forms for adding/editing tournament information

+### Step 17: Analytics and Reporting
+- [x] Design and implement analytics dashboard
+- [x] Create widgets for key metrics
+- [x] Implement responsive design for analytics dashboard

+### Step 18: Communication and Collaboration
+- [x] Design and implement chat system
+- [x] Implement real-time updates using WebSockets
+- [x] Create forms for adding/editing communication information

+### Step 19: AI-Powered Features
+- [x] Design and implement AI-powered player recommendation system
+- [x] Implement AI-powered event scheduling
+- [x] Create forms for adding/editing AI-powered information

+### Recent Updates: Player Management Enhancement

+1. Advanced Player Statistics: The Player model now includes detailed statistics such as games played, kills, deaths, assists, KDA ratio, and average damage per round.

+2. Performance Rating: We've implemented a performance rating system for players, calculated based on their KDA and average damage per round.

+3. Enhanced Player Form: The PlayerForm component now allows for input of these advanced statistics when creating or updating a player.

+4. Improved Player List: The PlayerList component now displays these additional statistics in a table format.

+5. Player Stats Component: A new PlayerStats component has been added to show detailed statistics for individual players.

+6. Updated Server Routes: The server-side player routes have been updated to handle these new fields and calculate the performance rating.

+7. Redux Integration: The Redux store (playerSlice) has been updated to manage these new player attributes and actions.

 ### Next Steps
 - Implement tournament organization module
 - Enhance analytics and reporting features with real data